• Skip to main content

-In this article we will try to understand the construction of a 1.23 V to 50 V adjustable switching power supply circuit using the IC LM2576.
+In this article I will try to explain the construction of a 1.23 V to 50 V adjustable switching power supply circuit using the IC LM2576.

 The LM2576 family of regulators is a monolithic integrated circuit that performs all of the active operations of a step-down (buck) switching regulator.
 It offers exceptional line and load stabilization and can handle loads upto 3 amps.